-On July 19, 2017, Sen. Rand Paul (R-KY), with co-sponsor Sen. Jon Tester (D-MT), introduced the "Paperwork Reduction for Farmers Act," S. 1578.
+On June 18, 2019, Sen. Rand Paul (R-KY) introduced the "Paperwork Reduction for Farmers and H-2A Modernization Act," S. 1887.
+A companion bill, H.R.
+3319, was introduced in the House by Rep. Kelly (R-MS) the same day.
 While the legislation is framed as a bill that would "streamline" the H-2A application process through procedures such as electronic filing, it also includes provisions that would fundamentally change the H-2A agricultural guestworker program.
 The bill would expand the H-2A program to include year-round jobs and lessen important labor protections, including recruitment requirements for U.S. workers.